IkudoJR/Server-Client-Keylogger/README.md

 and the server wait for the client to connect and send the log file.
 In this situation the attacker is the server and the victim is the client.

-Video explanations:
+## Demonstration Workflow
+The following steps are shown in the demonstration video:
-1. At the start of the video, I show that the log file is empty, and that the keylogger is not running.
+1.  **Baseline Check:** Verification that the local log file is empty and the process is not yet active.
-2. Then I ran the keylogger that can only be seen in the task manager.
+2.  **Execution:** Launching the keylogger; it operates silently with no GUI, visible only in the System Task Manager.
-3. Then I opened the text file and wrote “Text ” and [ctrl] s to save.
+3.  **Data Capture:** Actively writing "Text" and [ctrl] s to trigger a logging event.
-4. Showed that the log file is updated then opened the server-client.
+4.  **Verification:** Confirming the log file has been updated with the captured keystrokes.
-5. The client connected to the server and sent the log-file content.
+5.  **Exfiltration:** Launching the Server-Client interface.
+The client automatically connects to the server and transmits the log content successfully.